emmeowzing/wildmatch/README.md

 Filter lists of paths by arbitrary .gitignore-like configuration files.

-options:
+optional arguments:
-  -h, --help            show this help message and exit -c CONF, --conf CONF  optionally set the configuration file to filter by, defaults to .diffignore -i INPUT, --input INPUT
+  -h, --help            show this help message and exit -c CONF, --conf CONF  optionally set the configuration file to filter by, defaults to .diffignore (default: .diffignore) -i INPUT, --input INPUT
-                        optionally specify an input file to filter by the configuration file
+                        optionally specify an input file to filter by the configuration file (default: None)
 ```

 ## Install